transmute-industries/draft-ietf-spice-charter/charter.md

 - Architecture document
     - addressing the desired properties of "Key Design Properties of Digital Credentials"
-    - commenting on registries
+    - commenting on JWT/CWT registries
     - commenting on proof type (signatures, detecting duplicity, non equivocation, unlinkability, redactability)
-- Unlinkabilty of SD/VC with CWTs (TBD )
+- Unlinkabilty of SD/VC with CWTs
-- Selective Disclosure with CWTs https://datatracker.ietf.org/doc/draft-prorock-cose-sd-cwt/ may be used as a starting point for aligning selective disclosure with registered claim names between JWT and CWT.
+    - https://datatracker.ietf.org/doc/draft-prorock-cose-sd-cwt/ may be used as a starting point for aligning selective disclosure with registered claim names between JWT and CWT.
+- Identity Document serializations using JWT/CWT

 ## Inspiring Input Documents